natilik/CLUS2022-DEVWKS-2998/README.md

 This repository contains the files required for the participants of Cisco Live!
 US 2022 workshop DEVWKS-2998: Flexing your Kubernetes cluster with Flux.
 We will use Chuck Norris App (because with who else we should be flexing?) to demonstrate the power of Flux and GitOps.

+Flux has become one of the the most popular GitOps operator for Kubernetes and one of the corner stones in continuous delivery.

+In his session we will go through the Flux architecture, configuration and deployment on Kubernetes clusters and how to operate these clusters with Flux.
+Together we will go through multiple scenarios addressing common different challenges and requirements.

 ### General Information
 - Kubernetes - https://kubernetes.io
 - Flux documentation - https://fluxcd.io/docs/